 It is a great choice to ensure that a minor child is able to live a good life in the absence of his or her parents.

-Married pensioners – paying a life insurance policy as married pensioners can benefit the surviving spouse greatly.
+Married pensioners – paying a life policy as married pensioners can benefit the surviving spouse greatly.
 The surviving spouse can then afford to live in a good old age home.

 Business with key men – with the absence of a key employee a business can perform badly.
 To have a financial caution to fall on, a company needs to take life insurance cover for its key employees.

-Young adults with loans – if you have taken a home loan as a young adult that loan can be covered by your life insurance should you die.
+Young adults with loans – if you have taken a home loan as a young adult that loan can be covered by your insurance should you die.
 This way your estate won’t be sequestrated.